 Want to start your own club?
 We'll help you do it!

 Get involved.
 Get connected.
-Explore our clubs and organizations!

 At DelVal, we have more than 70 clubs and organizations!
 Getting involved is a great way to make lifelong friends while gaining valuable experience in leadership, communication and teamwork.
 Being an active participant in campus life will make your time at DelVal more fun while helping you gain experience that will serve you well in your future!